If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business – Gary Cohn

 Failure to manage risks efficiently can prove to be fatal for the interests of the organization concerned.
 Risk analysis not only helps in identifying and detecting risks, but also in developing appropriate measures for managing and mitigating them.
 In this section, we shall look at some of the reasons why Risk Management in Software Testing is extremely important.
 Failure to mitigate risks can result in:

-Given the disadvantages which might accrue from the failure to provide for risk management, it becomes imperative to make room for the same.
-Risk based testing or Risk Analysis is an important component of the same.
-It helps in providing for testing in order to ensure customer satisfaction from a business perspective.
-It helps in optimizing QA effort as well as in meeting time schedule with expected quality.
+Given the disadvantages that might accrue from failing to provide risk management, it becomes imperative to make room for it.
+Risk-based testing or Risk Analysis is an important component of this.
+It helps in providing testing to ensure customer satisfaction from a business perspective.
+It helps in optimizing QA efforts and meeting the time schedule with expected quality.

 Risk Management Process in Software Testing

-The question of whether or not you should provide for Risk Management in Testing is a settled one.
-The answer to it is definitely a yes.
-So once you have decided upon conducting Risk Management, what steps should you follow in order to guarantee the same?
+The question of whether or not you should provide for Risk Management in Testing is settled.
+The answer is definitely yes.
+So once you have decided to conduct Risk Management, what steps should you follow to guarantee it?
 Let us look at the Risk Management Process in Software Testing.

 Risk Identification/Detection

 In the first phase, you are obliged to sift out every possible cause or issue which you think might adversely affect the future course of events.
 The objective here is to chalk out a list of risks.
 The act of Risk Identification is collectively performed by the entire QA team.
-It is important to remember that this kind of detection is supposedly conducted in the planning phase itself and thus, the risks identified here are more managerial in nature, which do not really focus upon the functionality of the Application Under Test.
+It is important to remember that this kind of detection is supposedly conducted in the planning phase itself, and thus, the risks identified here are more managerial in nature and do not really focus on the functionality of the Application Under Test.
 Some of the common risks enumerated in this stage include:

 In the process of identifying risks, usually one or the other methods are followed.